philosofia/philosofia.github.io/about.md

 * Student by day, singer by night (I mean, in my shower).
 * Always value scientific intergrity.
 * Comedy is my favourite genre.
+* Possess More failures than successes, unsuprisingly.
+* Hate PDF file.